Schizophrenia Treatment and Self-Help

 Meet new people.
 Joining a schizophrenia support group can help you meet other people dealing with the same challenges and learn important coping tips.
 Or get involved with a local church, club, or other organization.

 Find a supportive living environment.
-People with schizophrenia often do best when they're able to remain at home, surrounded by supportive family members.
-If that's not a viable option for you, many communities offer residential and treatment facilities.
+People with schizophrenia often function best when they’re able to remain at home, surrounded by supportive family members.
+If that’s not a viable option for you, many communities offer residential and treatment facilities.
 Look for a living environment that is stable, makes you feel safe, and will enable you to follow your treatment and self-help plans.

 Tip 4: Manage stress

 The day-to-day stress of living with a challenging emotional disorder such as schizophrenia can be draining.
 High levels of stress also increase the body’s production of the hormone cortisol, which may trigger psychotic episodes.
 As well as exercising and staying socially connected, there are plenty of steps you can take to reduce your stress levels:

 Know your limits, both at home and at work or school.
 Don’t take on more than you can handle and take time for yourself if you feel overwhelmed.